colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 .. description:
 .. type: text

-This post will be about colour rendition charts, e.g.
-*X-Rite ColorChecker Classic*, their usage and its dangers.
+This post will be about colour rendition charts, e.g., *X-Rite ColorChecker Classic*, their usage and its dangers.
 It was a long time coming and some discussions accelerated the authoring.
 If you are in a hurry and do not want to read the entire post, the *TLDR* is as follows: